 1. Every movement you do in your body is simply an electrical signal that travels through a chain of nerve fibers.

 2. Myelin is the insulation that wraps the nerve fibers and increases your strength, speed, and accuracy of the electrical signal associated with the movement.

 3. The more you fire a specific movement circuit, the more myelin optimizes your circuit, and the stronger, faster, and more fluent your movements become.

-So each time you repeat a movement, your old pal Myelin is right there making sure it fires better and better.
+So each time you repeat a movement pertaining to handstand or otherwise, your old pal Myelin is right there making sure it fires better and better.

-So are the boring or mundane routines still serving you?….Abso-fucking-lutely.
+So are the boring or mundane routines (handstand or otherwise) still serving you?….Abso-fucking-lutely.